 Native American runners chewed roots for increased endurance.

 Description: Ligusticum porteri has a long, thin, hollow stalk with large divided leaves similar to the related parsley and carrot.
 Stem, leaf can reach to 2 ft in height.
 Seeds and flowers top the plant spreading outward in an arrangement resembling an umbrella.
 Flowers are white.
 Plant and seeds have a celery-like fragrance.
 Root is haired, brown outside, yellow inside.
 This native American perennial herb thrives in dry, upland meadows and ravines.
 Its fern shape leaves are spotted in various shades of green, turning golden yellow.
 For medicinal uses the tap root is harvested at maturity.
+Osha Root Extract has been traditionally used in a variety of ways, including:

 …May help treat respiratory infections.